dsi-engineering-ag/kubernetes-hands-on/01-deployment/readme.md

 Please use the qemu driver together with socket_vmnet.

+To install and run the socket_vmnet service, follow the documentation of [minikube](https://minikube.sigs.k8s.io/docs/drivers/qemu/#networking).

 `minikube start --driver qemu --network socket_vmnet --cpus 3 --memory 3072`

 ## 0. Connect to your cluster